mddazure/dns-resolver-lab/README.md

 Address:  10.0.1.1
 ```
 ## Observe forwarded DNS requests
-Install and run Wireshark https://www.wireshark.org/download.html on `dnsvm`.
+Install and run Wireshark from https://www.wireshark.org/download.html on `dnsvm`.

 Under Capture -> Options, configure a Capture filter for `port 53`.

 Start capture.

 On `vm1` or `vm2`, issue `nslookup test.fwd.test`.

-In Wiresshark on `dnsvm`, observe DNS requests originating from `outboundsubnet (192.168.0.32/27)`,  to the vm's ip address `192.168.0.132`:
+In Wiresshark on `dnsvm`, observe DNS requests originating from `outboundsubnet (192.168.0.32/27)`,  to the vm's address `192.168.0.132`:

 ![image](images/wireshark.png)